lacanoid/datalink/ROADMAP.md

 - FUSE filesystem DLFF which supports READ ACCESS DB tokens
 - function to create new unused filename
 - improve support for data: URLs
+- keep temporary files when they are linked to READ ACCESS FS columns
+- show warning when setting LCO when missing datalinker

 Advanced
 --------